Second Battle of the Jiu Valley

 The Second Battle of the Jiu Valley was a military engagement between German and Romanian forces during the Romanian Campaign of World War I. It lasted between 7 and 17 November 1916 and resulted in a German victory.

-This battle was a thoroughly unequal contest in which the Germans outnumbered the Romanians by more than two to one.
-Thus, from the outset of the battle, the result was certain: a complete and decisive German victory.
+The Germans outnumbered the Romanians by more than two to one resulting in a decisive German victory.

 Background

 The Kingdom of Romania joined the Triple Entente in August 1916, following the signing of the Treaty of Bucharest.

 It declared war on Austria-Hungary on 27 August, launching an invasion of Transylvania.
 However, the Romanian offensive was repulsed by a German-led Central Powers counter-offensive, which succeeded in part due to a second front being opened in the region of Dobruja by a mostly-Bulgarian Central Powers force.
 By October, Romania was firmly locked in a two-front war.
 A mostly-German force, represented primarily by the 11th Bavarian Infantry Division, launched an invasion of Oltenia on 23 October, resulting in the First Battle of the Jiu Valley.
 An Austro-Hungarian brigade supported the Germans.
 The attempt however failed, as the Romanians stopped the Germans and rolled back most of their gains in a counterattack which lasted from 27 October to 1 November.
 Although the mountain passes remained in their hands, a decisive breakthrough had eluded the Germans.
 They had incurred losses amounting to over 1,500 killed, over 1,600 captured, 14 machine guns captured, and two howitzer batteries along with 8 other guns captured.
 On the Romanian side, General Ion Dragalina – the architect of the successful Romanian counterattack – was wounded in action and died on 9 November.
 The command on the Jiu sector passed to General Paraschiv Vasilescu.